Satoru Kitaoka: Return to DEEP

 After a stint in Rizin, Kitaoka returned to DEEP and faced Juri Ohara at Deep 100 on February 21, 2021.
 He lost the fight via first-round knockout.

 Kitaoka is scheduled to face Takumi Suzuki at Deep 104 on October 23, 2021.
 Going into the fight, Kitaoka worked on conditioning extensively to make sure he was prepared for the fight.
 He lost the bout after getting knocked out by a knee in the third round.

 Kitaoka faced Hiroto Uesako at Deep 108 Impact on July 10, 2022.
 He lost the bout by split decision.

 Kitaoka faced Kimihiro Eto at Deep 110 Impact on November 12, 2022.
 He lost the bout by unanimous decision.

 Kitaoka faced Yuki Takano on February 11, 2023 at DEEP 112, winning for the first time in 4 years via north-south choke in the third round.

+Kitaoka faced Ryota Oki at Deep x Nariagari on July 23, 2023.
+He won the bout by split decision.

+Kitaoka faced Takeshi Izumi on November 11, 2023 at DEEP: 113 Impact, losing the bout via split decision.